What is the Alexander Technique and what are its benefits?

 A number of Alexander Technique teachers include Skype calls and other distance-learning methods as part of their practice and these may be well worth considering if you're planning on learning the Technique primarily on your own.
 You can find a list of these teachers here.

-These, and most of the other books, tapes and DVDs mentioned below are available at The Alexander Technique Bookstore (USA and Canada) in Association with AMAZON.COM and AMAZON.CA or The Alexander Technique Bookshop (UK) in association with AMAZON.CO.UK.
-They are all listed under "Introductory Books and Videos".
+These, and most of the other books, tapes and DVDs mentioned below are available at The Alexander Technique Bookstore (USA, the UK, and Canada) in Association with AMAZON.COM, AMAZON.CO.UK and AMAZON.CA They are all listed under "Introductions to the Alexander Technique".

 In addition to Use of the Self, there are three much newer books which can greatly assist in learning the Technique - with or without a teacher: How you Stand, How You Move, How You Live: Learning the Alexander Technique to Explore Your Mind-Body Connection and Achieve Self-Mastery by Missy Vineyard (click here to read a review of this book), How to Learn the Alexander Technique - A Manual for Students by Barbara and William Conable, and Mind and Muscle - An Owner's Manual by Elizabeth Langford.

-Additional self-study resources can be found in Chapter 4 of Thorsons Principles of the Alexander Technique by Jeremy Chance (also available on an audio cassette tape); The Alexander Technique: First Lesson and The Alexander Technique: Solutions for Back Troubles (available in VHS and DVD format), Moving to Learn - A Classroom Guide to Understanding and Using Good Body Mechanics by Michele Aresenault (click here to order Moving to Learn) and Not to 'Do' by Fiona Robb.
-Roy Palmer has written a number of eBooks and books based on the Alexander Technique that can be used for self-study.
-The Secret to Using Your Body - A Manual for learning the Alexander Technique is an eBook by Leland Vall is designed for those without access to a teacher, or as a supplement to lessons.
+Additional self-study resources can be found in Chapter 4 of Thorsons Principles of the Alexander Technique by Jeremy Chance (also available on an audio cassette tape); The Alexander Technique: First Lesson and The Alexander Technique: Solutions for Back Troubles (available in VHS and DVD format), and Not to 'Do' by Fiona Robb.

 Additionally, there are a number of helpful, and free, online resources: